sendgrid/docs/source/User_Guide/Marketing_Campaigns/drag_drop.md

   description: Use our Drag and Drop editor to swiftly build out your campaign content with predefined modules.
 Edit individual modules easily in the style sidebar, and reorder modules with a simple drag of your mouse.
 ---

-The Drag and Drop editor helps you swiftly build your campaign content with predefined modules.
+The Drag & Drop editor helps you swiftly build your campaign content with predefined modules.
 Edit individual modules easily in the style sidebar, and reorder modules with a simple drag of your mouse.

 ![]({{root_url}}/images/DnD_toggle_off.png) <br />
 ![]({{root_url}}/images/DnD_toggle_on.png) <br />